ClementNerma/Rave/docs/books/hybrid.md

 Now we want to assign it a variable each time we calculate the area.
 So we will have to declare a variable and make an assignment **outside** of the function.
 How can we do this?

 There's a simple way to achieve this called the _return statement_.
 It uses the `return` keyword to return a value from the function.
-This value is an entity can be assigned to a variable or a constant.
+This value can then be assigned to an assignable entity like a variable or a constant.
 Let's do it!

 ```sn
 func triangle_area (base: float, height: float) -> float {